imszainab/Ticket-Booking-System-Servlet-JSP-Hibernate-JEE-JSE/README.md

 ## How to Use the System :

 1. Booking Tickets:
-2. User Authentication:
-3. Registering a New Account:
-4. Post-login Access:

-1. Booking Tickets:
    -  Navigate to the booking page.
    -  Fill in the travel details: From and To destinations, Number of Passengers, Journey Type (One Way / Return).
    -  Click the Get Fare button to view the fare.